yagyaraj234/yagyaraj234/README.md

 -->

 # 💫 About Me:
-🔭 I'm a Engineering Student<br>
+🔭 Developer who loves to travel, learn new things, and explore technology.<be>
-🌱 I’m currently exploring the world of Web3<br>
+📌 I’m currently working on Skillrazr
-💬 Ask me about Web & Cpp <br>
+🌱 Exploring the world of AI <br>
 📫 How to reach me workyagyaraj@gmail.com <br>
 ⚡ Fun fact I am little bit lazy :>) but always excited to learn new things. <br>